Archduchess Sophie of Austria: Life

 Within two months of her marriage to Franz Joseph, Elisabeth was pregnant.
-On 5 March 1855, the 17-year-old Empress of Austria delivered a daughter who was christened the same day, without Elisabeth's knowledge, Sophie Friederike Dorothea Maria Josepha, after Franz Joseph's mother.
+On 5 March 1855, the 17-year-old Empress of Austria delivered a daughter who was christened the same day, without Elisabeth's knowledge or consent, Sophie Friederike Dorothea Maria Josepha, after Franz Joseph's domineering mother.
 On both her mother and her father's side, Sophie descended from King Maximilian I Joseph of Bavaria, as her parents were first cousins.
 On her father's side, she descended from the last Holy Roman Emperor, Francis II.
 During the next year, Elisabeth delivered another daughter, Archduchess Gisela, a younger sister to Sophie.
 Although they were both girls and did not need to be educated for duties a monarch would be obliged to fulfill, both infants right after being baptised were taken away from Elisabeth by Archduchess Sophie (who was both Elisabeth's aunt and mother-in-law) on account of the Empress being too young to raise two children.
 Elisabeth later commented: